Thin Pages Get Deprioritized by Google: Diagnose, Merge, or Remove

 • Don’t chase keyword counts with auto-generated permutations

-• AI drafts must be human fact-checked + injected with firsthand experience
+• AI drafts must be human fact-checked and injected with firsthand experience (this is the line between an acceptable AI-assisted page and scaled content abuse)

 • Quarterly content audit: find and process the thinnest 20%

-• CI blocks thin posts: < 300 words fails the build (forces real writing)
+• CI blocks thin posts: a post under 300 words fails the build, which forces real writing

 FAQ

-Q: What is “thin” exactly?
-A: Google doesn’t publish a word-count threshold. < 500 words is basically thin, but a 2000-word article with no unique value is also thin.
+Q: What counts as “thin” exactly?
+A: Google publishes no word-count threshold.
+Under ~500 words is usually thin, but a 2000-word article with no unique value is also thin.
+Google measures thinness relative to the pages already ranking for the query, not against a fixed number.

-Q: Will deleting thin pages help the rest?
-A: Often yes — frees crawl budget, improves perceived site quality.
-4-8 weeks later, good pages’ indexing rates rise.
+Q: Will deleting thin pages help the rest of the site?
+A: Often yes — it frees crawl budget and lifts the site-wide quality signal.
+Roughly 4-8 weeks later, your good pages’ indexing rates and rankings tend to improve.

 Q: Are all auto-generated pages bad?
-A: No. If each programmatic page genuinely has unique data / context / user value (not template fill-in), it’s fine.
-Example: flight search results = unique data.
+A: No. If each programmatic page genuinely carries unique data, context, or user value (not template fill-in), it’s fine — flight search results are the classic example.
+The moment the only difference between pages is a swapped variable, you’re in scaled content abuse territory.

 Tags: #SEO #Google #Search Console #Indexing #Troubleshooting #Thin page